laura-mc/EDA_week1/Readme.md

 # Exploratory-Data-Analysis-Week-1-Project

+The aim of this project is to practice multiple plotting ways.
+There are four different plots.
+For each plot there is a .R file that generates the corresponding .png file.
+Each .R file is commented in order to understand what is done in each step.

 This assignment uses data from the UC Irvine Machine Learning Repository, a popular repository for machine learning datasets.
 In particular, we will be using the “Individual household electric power consumption Data Set” which I have made available on the course web site:

 1. Dataset: Electric power consumption [20Mb] (https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip)